Catroidvania/rars/README.md

 ## known issues

 - open files do not update appearance when theme changes, i think this is because their appearance is handled seperately by RARS already
+- i have no idea how the default ocean theme changes tab pane borders without screwing up everything else lmao

 ----------------------------------------------